tp-codings/KITTIVIS_3D/README.md

 ### Exiting the script
 Once the script is terminated (with Ctrl + c), a clean-up procedure is initiated, which deletes all simulated data.
 However, this only occurs if the script is terminated properly.
 For instance, if the terminal is closed, the data will remain.
 However, running and terminating the script again will delete the data once more.

-#  Preparing data for visualization
+#  Preparing kitti data for visualization
 ## Data source
 KITTI raw data can be downloaded [here](https://www.cvlibs.net/datasets/kitti/raw_data.php).
 You have to create an account to access the files.
 You should download the "synced+rectified data" (senor data), "calibration" (sensor calibration information) and "tracklets" (annotation for ground-truth) from here.